nikandt/woodsat/README.md

 # Woodsat hamradio

 Operation instructions for Woodsat are available in this document.
-The instructions will be updated to further details closer to launch.
+Further updates to this document is provided by Tessa Nikander closer to planned launch date (Oct 15th 2021).

 ## Setup